Places to Go

 Nestled in the city’s Cultural District is the Portland Art Museum.
 Founded in 1892, it is one of the oldest art museums on the West Coast and seventh oldest in the US.
 An institution in and of itself, the museum continues to bring thought-provoking work of artists near and far to the forefront through exhibitions like Mesh, a dynamic exhibition of four emerging artists within the Indigenous community to projects like AUX/MUTE Gallery with The Numberz FM, a radio station dedicated to empowering and creating a media space for Black people and communities of color.

-And each time you return to Portland, you’ll find a vibrant new mural, art displays and new showcases supported by a bevy of artistic endeavors like Art Design Xchange (ADX), Past Lives LLC, Forest for the Trees and others.
+And each time you return to Portland, you’ll find a vibrant new mural, art displays and new showcases supported by a bevy of artistic endeavors like Art Design Xchange (ADX), Past Lives LLC, and others.
 The next time you’re in town, take a self-guided tour mapped out by the Portland Street Art Alliance, whose mission strives to advance street art culture and civic engagement.